Doctor’s Note: Your Easy Guide to Dandruff Treatment

 Dandruff Lifestyle Changes

 Dandruff can be unpredictable.
-Stress and cold weather can make it worse, while sunlight often helps improve it.
+Stress and cold weather can make it worse.
+Sunlight often helps improve it.
 Reducing stress, getting a bit of sunlight, and adjusting your hair care routine can help manage dandruff.
 There may also be a link between dandruff and diet, so eating foods rich in zinc and B vitamins might help.

 Here are some tips to manage dandruff: